DarianHarrison/l10_edge_examples/README.md

 ## 5.)
 Play the Device

-1. unplug and plug device back in (while holding boostel)
+1. unplug and plug device back in (without holding boostel)